Today is Good Friday.

 Jesus goes up to Jerusalem around Passover time, walks into the Temple courts, and begins to tear.it.up.
 He drives out the animals, overturns the tables, and basically gets pretty cranky at the whole scene.

 Some people have suggested that maybe Jesus was just having a bad day when he did this, or perhaps just couldn’t control his temper as well as one would expect of the Son of God (tsk tsk!).

 It’s interesting to note what the Jewish authorities say to Jesus: “What sign can you show us to prove your authority to do all this?”
 This was all about authority.
 This was all about who was in control, and who could change the system.

 The system was corrupt.
-The office of the High Priest was able to be bought from the Romans (who were in control), and the Temple authorities were becoming quite wealthy due to their decisions to play the Roman game and work within that broader system.
+The office of the High Priest was, in a sense, able to be ‘bought’ from the Romans (who were in control), and the Temple authorities were becoming quite wealthy due to their decisions to play the Roman game and work within that broader system.